dassujan/STANDARD-SIX/UNIT:CHEMISTRY.md

 58. **How do pollutants produced by chemical processes affect the environment?
 (2 marks)**
     **Answer:** Pollutants produced by chemical processes affect the environment by contaminating the air, water, and soil, which can lead to health problems and ecological imbalances.

-59. **Describe the balance between the benefits and dangers of chemistry as presented in the text.
-(3 marks)**
-    **Answer:** The text shows that while chemistry provides valuable products such as medicines and cleaning agents that improve our lives, it also has a dark side with dangers like chemical weapons and pollution, emphasizing the need for ethical use and careful regulation.

 # CHEMISTRY: COMMON LABORATORY APPARATUS AND EQUIPMENTS [UNIT]

 ## 1. Understanding the Theme and Learning Objectives